mlrun/mlrun/docs/install/remote.md

     You can get the platform access key from the platform dashboard: select the user-profile picture or icon from the top right corner of any page, and select **Access Keys** from the menu.
 In the **Access Keys** window, either copy an existing access key or create a new key and copy it.
-Alternatively, you can get the access key by checking the value of the `V3IO_ACCESS_KEY` environment variable in a web- shell or Jupyter Notebook service.
+Alternatively, you can get the access key by checking the value of the `V3IO_ACCESS_KEY` environment variable in a web-shell or Jupyter Notebook service.

 You can also set the environment using MLRun SDK, for example: